Skip to content ↓

 Mrs Chadwick is the school SENDCo, and she works closely with nursery.

 We place great emphasis on identifying pupils with additional needs as early as possible, therefore ensuring a differentiated curriculum to accommodate individual needs and allow maximum access to the curriculum.
-Where a child has a particular individual need, we will make reasonable adjustments to help them overcome their difficulties which may include additional support.
+Where a child has a particular individual need, we will make reasonable adjustments to help them overcome their difficulties, which may include additional support.
 Depending on the identified need this support may take place in class, in a small group or on an individual basis.
 On occasion, additional support is sought from an external agency such as;

 • School Health